jumpalottahigh/blog.georgi-yanev.com/content/posts/learning/2025-12-27-my-2025-year-in-review/index.md

 I think it starts to be obvious that of course, now that I'm wrapping up the 4th year of training, things are really starting to plato (_Journey > Destination_), which only makes sense, it was bound to happen eventually.
 That being said, we're far from being in the best possible shape, or the best results etc. It's just that the jumps in weights for example are starting to be a bit smaller and that's all good.

 But really, in the end, do you know what really matters? **The awesome vibes at our North Engine CrossFit gym**.
 The people, the energy, the atmosphere, it's all a vibe.
 Everyone shows up for their own reasons, but everyone is there to have fun and get better at something, or even just keep moving.
-I'd like to be able to keep showing up and having fun and playing like a kid with some of the fun movements :D Progress is important, especially to my brain, but fun, smiles and happiness is even more important, and who says you can't have both?
+I'd like to be able to keep showing up and having fun and playing like a kid with some of the fun movements :D Progress is important, especially to my brain, but fun, smiles and happiness are even more important, and who says you can't have both?

 <div class="post-social-icon">
   <img src="/tiktok.svg" alt="TikTok" /> TikTok videos: